SamLovesHoneyWater/aws-minecraft-server-control/README.md

 - Set up AWS IAM roles to allow the Lambda to control the EC2 server so that the Lambda has a role with AmazonEC2FullAccess and AmazonSSMFullAccess while the EC2 has a role with AmazonSSMManagedInstanceCore

 Important notes:
-- The authentication method is quite insecure and disobeys best practices.
-It is recommended to use this only for a small server among close friends, and only in cases where a failure or security breach is not of significant concern.
 - Everything in this repo is provided as-is, with no guarantees whatsover.
 The code might not be functional, secure, or free of bugs.
 Use the code at your own risk.
+- The authentication method is quite insecure and does not follow best practices.
+It is recommended to use this only for a small server among close friends, and only in cases where a failure or security breach is not of significant concern.
+- This code hasn't been fully tested against save file safety.
+Inproper usage might result in world file corruption.

 Made with Lovable